What are coupons?

-Coupons are interest payments on a bond.
-To a large group of investors, coupons are the main reason for purchasing a certain bond.
+Coupons are the interest payments a holder of a bond receives and the issuer of a bond pays.
+To a large group of investors, coupon income is the main reason for purchasing a certain bond.

 The amount of coupon income an investor receives is subject to the coupon rate, the coupon payment frequency and the nominal holding in a bond.

 As an illustration, the coupon payment schedule for the November 2025 Republic of Nigeria Eurobond is presented below.